jackbayliss/livewire-select2/README.md

 ## Creating a Listener
 > [!TIP]
-> In order to create a listener, you should do the below.
+> A listener is required for the onchange param, in order to create a listener, you should do the below.
 This means, whenever the select2 component is changed - ie an option clicked, it will call the function you defined, and you can do as you wish with the logic.

 ```html
 <livewire:select-2 :options="$this->vehicles" onchange="triggerMyFunction" name="vehicles"/>